 When I completed the FAFSA I did not include AJMLS’s school code.
 How do I get my data to your Law School?

-You will need to update your FAFSA online and provide AJMLS’s federal school code: G31733
+You will need to update your FAFSA online by making a correction to your FAFSA at www.fafsa.ed.gov and adding AJMLS’s federal school code: G31733 to your FAFSA.

 Does AJMLS require a hardcopy of my financial aid transcript?